-Low-density lipoproteins (LDL) and very low-density lipoproteins (VLDL) are two different types of lipoproteins that are found in your blood.
-Lipoproteins are particles made up of proteins and various types of fat.
+Low-density lipoproteins (LDL) and very low-density lipoproteins (VLDL) are two different types of lipoproteins found in your blood.
+Lipoproteins are a combination of proteins and various types of fats.
 They carry cholesterol and triglycerides through your bloodstream.

 |Main components of VLDL||Percentage|